Gene Cernan: Apollo 17

 As Cernan prepared to climb the ladder for the final time, he spoke these words, currently the last spoken by a human being standing on the lunar surface:

-Cernan's status as the last person to walk on the Moon means Purdue University is the alma mater of both the first person to walk on the Moon—Neil Armstrong—and the most recent.
-Cernan is one of only three astronauts to travel to the Moon on two occasions; the others being Jim Lovell and John Young.
-He is also one of only twelve people to have walked on the Moon.
+Cernan's status as the last person to walk on the Moon means Purdue University is the alma mater of both the first person to walk on the Moon (Neil Armstrong) and the most recent.
+Cernan is one of only three astronauts to travel to the Moon twice, along with Jim Lovell and John Young.
+He is also one of only twelve people to have walked on the Moon, as well as the only person to have flown in two different Apollo Lunar Modules in space while not docked to the Apollo Command and Service Module, both times near the Moon.